meyer-lab/asmlab.org/research/index.md

 title: Research
 ---

-The Meyer lab integrates data-driven and mechanistic computational approaches with cell biological experiments to understand molecular systems.
+The Meyer lab integrates data-driven and mechanistic computational approaches with cell biological experiments to study cell behavior.

 ### Mapping Mechanisms of Resistance in Cancer